Blackpool: Britain's Coney Island

 By Rick Steves

-England’s well-worn yet still glittering city of fun with a six-mile beach promenade is mostly ignored by American guidebooks.
-Located on the coast north of Liverpool, it’s the private playground of North England’s Flo and Andy Capps.
+Blackpool, England's tacky, glittering city of fun with a six-mile beach promenade, is ignored by American guidebooks.
+Located on the coast north of Liverpool, it's the private playground of North England's Flo and Andy Capps.

-When I told Brits I was Blackpool-bound, their expressions soured and they asked, “Oh, God, why?”
-Because it’s the ears-pierced-while-you-wait, tipsy-toupee place that local widows and workers go to year after year to escape.
+When I told Brits I was Blackpool-bound, their expressions soured and they asked, "Oh, God, why?"
+Because it's the ears-pierced-while-you-wait, tipsy-toupee place that local widows and workers go to year after year to escape.
 Tacky, yes.
 Lowbrow, OK.
-But it’s as English as can be, and that’s why I like it.
-One thing's for sure, you'll see lots of people on vacation here...but hardly an American in sight.
+But it's as English as can be, and that's what I'm after.
+Give yourself a vacation from your sightseeing vacation.
+Spend a day just "muckin' about" in Blackpool.

-Blackpool is dominated by the Blackpool Tower — a stubby version of its more famous Parisian cousin.
-This giant fun center, painted gold in 1994 to celebrate its 100th birthday, seems to grunt, “Have fun.”
-You pay about $30 to get in, and after that the fun is free.
+Blackpool is dominated by the 100-year-old Blackpool Tower — a giant fun center that seems to grunt, "Have fun."
+You pay to get in, and after that the fun is free.
 Work your way up through layer after layer of noisy entertainment: circus, bug zone, space world, dinosaur center, aquarium, and the silly house of horrors.
 Have a coffee break in the elegant ballroom festooned with golden oldies barely dancing to barely live music.
-The finale — at the tip of this 500-foot-tall symbol of Blackpool — is a smashing view, especially at sunset.
+The finale at the tip of this 500-foot-tall symbol of Blackpool is a smashing view, especially at sunset.

-Stroll the Promenade past a gauntlet of temptations doing whatever they can to get you to step inside.
+Stroll the Promenade.
+A million greedy doors try every trick to get you inside.
 Huge arcade halls advertise free toilets and broadcast bingo numbers into the streets.
-The randy wind machine under a wax Marilyn Monroe blows at a steady gale, and the smell of fries, tobacco, and sugared pop-corn billows everywhere.
+The randy wind machine under a wax Marilyn Monroe blows at a steady gale, and the smell of fries, tobacco, and sugared popcorn billows everywhere.
 Milk comes in raspberry or banana in this land where people under incredibly bad wigs look normal.

-I was told that I mustn’t leave without having my fortune told — about $5 per palm — by a Gypsy spiritualist.
+Don't miss an evening at an old-time variety show.
 Blackpool always has a few razzle-dazzle music, dancing-girl, racy-humor, magic, and tumbling shows.
-I enjoy the “old-time music hall” shows.
-The shows are corny — neither hip nor polished — but it’s fascinating to be surrounded by hundreds of partying British seniors, swooning and waving their hankies to the predictable beat.
-Busloads of happy pensioners come from all corners of North England to giggle at racy jokes.
+I enjoy the "old-time music hall" shows.
+The shows are corny — neither hip nor polished — but it's fascinating to be surrounded by hundreds of partying British seniors, swooning again and waving their hankies to the predictable beat.
+Busloads of happy widows come from all corners of North England to giggle at racy jokes.
 A perennial favorite is Funny Girls, a burlesque-in-drag show that delights footballers and grannies alike.

-For me, Blackpool’s top sight is its people.
-You’ll see England here like nowhere else.
-Grab someone’s hand and a big stick of candy floss and stroll.
-Ponder the thought that legions of English actually dream of retiring here to spend their last years here wearing hats with built-in ponytails.
+For me, Blackpool's top sight is its people.
+You'll see England here like nowhere else.
+Grab someone's hand and a big stick of candy floss (cotton candy) and stroll.
+Ponder the thought that legions of English actually dream of retiring here to spend their last years dog-paddling day after day through this urban cesspool of fun, wearing hats with built-in ponytails.

-If you’re not into kitsch and greasy spoons (especially if you’re a nature lover and the weather happens to be good), skip Blackpool and spend more time in nearby North Wales or England’s Lake District.
-But if you’re traveling with kids — or still are one yourself — visit Britain’s Coney Island, where so many Englishmen go (but few will admit it).
+Blackpool is a scary thing to recommend.
+Maybe I overrate it.
+Many people (ignoring the "50 million flies can't all be wrong" logic) think I do.
+If you're not into kitsch and greasy spoons (especially if you're a nature lover and the weather happens to be good), skip Blackpool and spend more time in nearby North Wales or England's Lake District.
+But if you're traveling with kids — or still are one yourself — visit Blackpool, Britain's fun puddle where every Englishman goes, but none will admit it.